Carlo M. Cipolla

-Carlo M. Cipolla (15 August 1922 – 5 September 2000) was an Italian economic historian.
+Carlo Maria Cipolla (15 August 1922 – 5 September 2000) was an Italian economic historian.
 He was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 Biography

 As a young man, Cipolla wanted to teach history and philosophy in an Italian high school, and therefore enrolled at the political science faculty at the University of Pavia.
-While a student there, thanks to professor Franco Borlandi, a specialist in medieval economic history, he discovered his passion for economic history.
+While a student there, he discovered his passion for economic history, thanks to professor Franco Borlandi, a specialist in medieval economic history.
 He graduated from Pavia in 1944.
 Subsequently, he studied at the University of Paris and the London School of Economics.

 Cipolla obtained his first teaching post in economic history in Catania at the age of 27.
 This was to be the first stop in a long academic career in Italy (Venice, Turin, Pavia, Scuola Normale Superiore di Pisa and Fiesole) and abroad.
 In 1953 Cipolla left for the United States as a Fulbright fellow and in 1957 became a visiting professor at the University of California, Berkeley.
-Two years later he obtained a full professorship.
+Two years later, he obtained a full professorship.